cssmonster/snaphunt/README.md

 npm run dev
 ```

+It support all devices from mobile to desktop.

 cssmonster and cuonghv91 is my two github accounts.
 I used my laptop for dev, because its holiday here in Vietnam, another github account is from my PC in Hanoi